bimdata/python-api-client/docs/BcfApi.md

     api_instance = bcf_api.BcfApi(api_client)
     id = 1 # int | A unique integer value identifying this project.
     format = "format_example" # str | topic format to export, comma separated.
 Default = standard (optional)
-    topics = "topics_example" # str | topic guids to export, comma separated.
+    locale = "en" # str | Locale of the exported file.
+Available locales are 'en' and 'fr'.
+If set locale is not supported, 'en' will be used (optional) topics = "topics_example" # str | topic guids to export, comma separated.
 Default = all (optional)

     # example passing only required values which don't have defaults set